Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 It’s best to focus on high-profile items and try to rank for keywords that will bring in more leads for them or adjacent products/services.
-Alternatively, you can attempt to create content that’s especially high quality and relevant to your target audience that your competitors have missed out on.
+Alternatively, you can attempt to create content that’s especially high quality and relevant for reaching your target audience that your competitors have missed out on.

 The success of an SEO competitor analysis depends on finding a niche that your competitors haven’t thought to exploit.
 Even low competition keywords can be an excellent jumping-off point that will allow you to expand into other market segments.

 After you’ve collected the relevant data, you now can head into your marketing reporting software and use it to create a competitor analysis report.
 The next step is to develop the SEO content strategy based on this report.